 When picking a paintball barrel, the most important things to look at is the bore size.
 Bore size simply put is the inside diameter of the barrel.

-The first thing that most people think is that paintballs are all the same size (.689 caliber), and while generally this is true, paintballs can change in size.
-Paintballs can vary in size from manufacture to manufacture, quality and climate can all effect the size of paintballs.
+The first thing that most people think is that paintballs are all the same size (.689 caliber), and while generally, this is true, paintballs can change in size.
+Paintballs can vary in size from manufacturer to manufacture, quality and climate can all affect the size of paintballs.
 While the size change is a very slight change for example right now in late 2014 .685 is the most common paintball size.